kube-rs/kopium/tests/cmd/help/help.md

 Arguments:
   [CRD]
-          Give the name of the input CRD to use e.g. prometheusrules.monitoring.coreos.com
+          Give the name of the input CRD to use (e.g., `prometheusrules.monitoring.coreos.com`)

 Options:
   -f, --filename <FILE>
           Point to the location of a CRD to use on disk

+  -A, --auto
+          Enable all automation features

+          This is a recommended, but early set of features that generates the most rust native code.

+          It contains an unstable set of features and may get expanded in the future.

+          Setting --auto enables: --schema=derived --derive=JsonSchema --docs

       --api-version <API_VERSION>
           Use this CRD version if multiple versions are present

       --hide-prelude
-          Do not emit prelude
+          Do not emit prelude(s)

       --hide-kube
           Do not derive CustomResource nor set kube-derive attributes